Ragtime Music in Canada

 family).
 A reader of this site recently sent an email letting me know that the liner notes to David Lee's ragtime LP called "Original Rags" provided more information about the composer, containing the following comments by David Lee on his compositions:

-The liner notes by Ross Wilby (from November
+notes by Ross Wilby (from November 1976) also

-1976) also indicate that David Lee was married
+indicate that David Lee was married with four kids

-with four kids and that he and his wife, Ruth,
+and that he and his wife, Ruth, both obtained

 David Lee's life, including his miniature train